paragonie/paseto/docs/RFC/paseto.md

 Instead, users should store Key-ID claims (*kid*) in the unencrypted footer.

-For example, a footer of {"kid":"gandalf0"} can be read without needing to first decrypt the token (which would in turn knowing which key to use to decrypt the token).
+For example, a footer of {"kid":"gandalf0"} can be read without needing to first decrypt the token (which would in turn allow the user to know which key to use to decrypt the token).

 Implementations should feel free to provide a means to extract the footer from a token, before authentication and decryption.
 This is possible for *local* tokens because